 Contribute to society through the development of superior, original technology and products."

 One of the most important contributions we can make is to develop and offer solutions to the huge environmental challenges facing the world.
 The pressing problem of climate change has focussed our engineers and product designers to innovate and develop technology and solutions in response.

 We help governments, cities and companies cut carbon.
 We innovate in pursuit of long-term environmental improvements.
 The breadth of Hitachi allows us to combine information technology, operational know how and physical products to tackle climate change - and ultimately improve people's quality of life.

-carbon neutral from our own operations by 2030
+Carbon neutral from our own operations

-carbon neutral across our entire value chain by 2050
+Carbon neutral across our entire value chain

 Race To Zero is a global campaign to rally leadership and support for a healthy, resilient, zero carbon recovery.
 Over 3,500 businesses, cities, regions, and investors have committed to bold climate goals and Hitachi is proud to be one of them.

 Electric trains, buses and zero emission vehicles are enabling a sustainable future.
 We manufacture electric and battery trains, and provide digital solutions for electric vehicle fleets.
 We offer logistics scheduling systems and energy management systems to help customers get the best from their assets.

 Decarbonised cities need connected transport, cleaner manufacturing, and smart infrastructure.
 We develop building, transport and energy management systems to keep things flowing towards a zero-carbon future.

 We believe this is the ‘missing link’ to integrating our ecosystems - previously discrete systems (transport, energy, retail delivery etc.) must collaborate seamlessly to keep impacts and costs low.
 Data is their common currency, and we support customers to collect, analyse and make smart decisions based on it.